 Your input, and the input of other citizens and stakeholders, helps The City understand people’s perspectives, opinions, and concerns.
 Input collected for this project will be compiled and shared through a What We Heard report.
-Personally identifying information, profanity and comments that do not meet or the will be removed.
+Personally identifying information, profanity and comments that do not meet The City's Respectful Workplace Policy or the Online Tool Moderation Practice will be removed.

 Although it would be a great outcome, the goal of public engagement is not to reach consensus or make everyone happy.
 Public engagement is also not about voting or collecting representative information.
 Public engagement is about considering the input, ideas and perspectives of people who are interested or impacted by decisions, before decisions are made.

-To learn more about engagement at The City, visit .
+To learn more about engagement at The City, visit engage.calgary.ca/about.

 The following translated engagement pages are now available.
 Click on the following links to be redirected to each page.

-In this phase of engagement, we want to understand:
+In this phase of engagement, we wanted to understand: